 Final Verdict on Stable Diffusion

-Stable Diffusion remains the foundation of open-source AI art.
-If you value control and privacy, learning Stable Diffusion is one of the highest-leverage skills you can pick up as an AI artist.
+Stable Diffusion remains the foundation of open-source AI art in 2026.
+The learning curve is real, but the rewards are equally real — no other tool gives you the same degree of control, privacy and depth.
+If you value ownership of your creative workflow, learning Stable Diffusion and its ecosystem is one of the highest-leverage skills you can develop as an AI creator.